All posts

 Which brand offers more customization options for used buyers?

 Peterbilt has a long-standing reputation for offering extensive customization options, particularly with models like the 389.
 This often translates to a more diverse range of configurations and cosmetic choices in the used market, appealing to buyers who value a unique truck.
-Freightliner, while offering variety, often emphasizes more standardized and integrated packages.
+Freightliner, while offering variety, tends to emphasize more standardized and integrated packages — a benefit for large fleet operators prioritizing consistency.

 Are parts for Peterbilt trucks harder to find or more expensive than Freightliner parts in Canada?

-Which brand has a better resale value: Freightliner or Peterbilt?
+Which brand has better resale value: Freightliner or Peterbilt?

 Choosing between a Freightliner and a Peterbilt semi truck is a significant decision for your fleet's future.
 By comparing their unique strengths in reliability, cost of ownership, and driver experience, you can make a choice that aligns perfectly with your operational needs and business goals.

 We are your dedicated financial partners in the Canadian transportation and trucking industries.
 We also work in exclusive partnerships to help you find your next truck.
-Feel free to explore our current inventory or contact our credit analysts directly to discuss your specific needs for semi truck financing or your next truck purchase.
-We are here to help you navigate your options and find the perfect financial solution to fuel your fleet's success.
+Feel free to explore our current inventory or contact our credit analysts to discuss your specific needs for semi truck financing or your next truck purchase.

 Call us for your next truck purchase!